mabdullahsoyturk/HPC-Paper-Notes/Energy-Efficient-Architecture-for-Graph-Analytics-Accelerators/README.md

 All these structures and functions are defined in C and plugged into the architecture template.

 ### Proposed Architecture
+Single accelerator unit connected to the system DRAM.

 ![Proposed Architecture](figures/proposed_architecture.png)

+Accelerator is loosely-coupled with host processor and it is connected to the system DRAM.
+Host processor populates the graph data in DRAM and sends a signal to the accelerators.
+Once the accelerator finishes computation, it sends a signal back to host.

+* Tens of vertices and hundreds of edges are processed **simultaneously** to achieve high levels of MLP.
+* Scale-free graphs are handled through dynamic load balancing.
+* Synchronization between concurrently processed vertices and edges is done in the Sync Unit (SYU)
+* The set of active vertices is maintained by the Active List Manager (ALM)
+* The memory subsystem is optimized for sparse graph data structures.

+**AL**: Active List.
+Containst set of active vertices.\
+**RT**: Runtime.
+Controls how many vertices can be processed at a given time. \
+**SYU**: Sync Unit.
+Responsible for sequential consistency between vertices that are being executed concurrently. \
+**GU**: Gather Unit.
+Loads the data associated with each vertex.
+Iterates over all incoming edges of a vertex.
+Accumulates the data specified by the application. \
+**APU**: Apply Unit.
+Does the computation. \
+**SCU**: Scatter Unit.
+Schedules neighbors for future execution if necessary.

+#### Execution Flow
+ALM extracts vertices from AL and sends them to RT.
+If there are enough resources, RT starts the execution of a vertex by sending it to the SYU.
+SYU assigns a rank to each vertex, and sends it to the GU.
+GU loads the data associated with each vertex.
+Then, iterates over all incoming edges of a vertex and accumulates the data specified by the application.
+GU sends the data to APU.
+APU does the computation.
+APU sends computed data to SCU.
+SCU distributes it to the neighbors and schedules neighbors for future execution if necessary.

+#### A. Gather Unit (GU)